THE POWERS OF THE EXECUTIVE BRANCH

 Recess Appointments Clause — Article II, Section 2, Clause 3

 The Recess Appointments Clause is an extension of the President’s appointment power.
 It allows the President to use Recess Appointments to fill vacancies that occur while the Senate is in recess.
-Recess Appointments last until the end of the following Senate session, meaning that most recess appointments today may last one to two years.
+Recess Appointments last until the end of the following Senate session.

 Presidents have used this power to appoint officials during intersession recesses (the time period between two congresses) and intrasession recess (a recess of a current session of Congress).
 In early America, Senate recesses lasted six to nine months.
 The Recess Appointments Clause safeguarded the system by allowing appointments without requiring the Senate to stay in session perpetually.
 However, Presidents in modern times may use this power to select officers without having to face the senatorial confirmation process.